Joe Lynch (footballer)

-Joseph Steven Lynch is an English professional footballer who plays as a midfielder for Chester.
+Joseph Steven Lynch is an English professional footballer who plays as a midfielder for Runcorn Linnets.

 Career

 After playing for Crewe Alexandra, Lynch signed for Morecambe on non-contract terms in July 2019.
 He made his first-team debut on 3 September 2019 in the EFL Trophy.
 He left the club in January 2020.
 He signed for Lower Breck in September 2020.
 He moved to Runcorn Linnets in May 2021.
 Lynch followed manager Calum McIntyre to National League North club Chester in June 2022.
+He returned to Runcorn Linnets after one season with Chester.